mysql-net/MySqlConnector/docs/content/tutorials/connect-ssh.md

 ---
+lastmod: 2019-07-31
 date: 2019-07-30
 menu:
   main:
     parent: tutorials
 title: Connecting with SSH
-customtitle: "Tutorial: Connecting to MySQL Server with SSH"
+customtitle: "Tutorial: Connecting to MySQL Server with SSH from C#"
 weight: 15
 ---

-# Connecting to MySQL Server with SSH
+# Connecting to MySQL Server with SSH from C#

 This tutorial demonstrates how to simulate the `SshHostName`, `SshPort`, `SshUserName`, `SshPassword`, `SshKeyFile`, and `SshPassPhrase` connection string options using MySqlConnector.